Central Online CPD 2024-2025

 3:30pm-5pm

-Working with English as an additional language (EAL) learners in EYFS
+Working with Multilingual learners in EYFS

-Effective practice can ensure that the bilingual and multilingual learners in our Early Years Settings progress well in all areas of learning.
+Effective practice can ensure that bilingual and multilingual learners in our Early Years Settings progress well in all areas of learning.
 This session will cover areas such as building positive relationships with parents of EAL learners, the importance of home language, creating a multicultural and welcoming classroom environment, planning for development of language and tracking progress of English proficiency.

-Early Years Leads and practitioners
+Early Years leads and practitioners

 3:30pm-5pm